Difusal/Sudoku-Solver/README.md

 Sudoku-Solver
 =============

-A program to solve sudoku puzzles.
+A program that solves sudoku puzzles.